hbc/GABE_course/lessons/Ensembl-handson.md

 ![biomart_homepage](../img/biomart_query.png)

-Our Goal: Use BioMart to collect information () about dbSNP variants on chromosome 19 that have the phenotype *Cholesterol Total*.
+**Our Goal**: Use BioMart to collect information () about dbSNP variants on chromosome 19 that have the phenotype *Cholesterol Total*.

 1. Select the `Ensembl Variation 84` database and under that `Homo sapiens Short Variants (SNPs and indels excluding flagged variants) (GRCh38.p5)`
 _**NOTE:** if we wanted to use an older version of BioMart, we could click on the lower right-hand link to `View in archive site`._